django-oscar/django-oscar/README.md

 the fields are meaningful within the ecommerce domain.
 In general, this means more work up front in terms of creating the right set of models but leads ultimately to a much cleaner and coherent system.

+## Core design decisions

+The central aim of django-oscar is to be a flexible app, that can be customised (rather than configured) to suit the domain at hand.
+This is acheived in several ways:

+* **All core models are abstract.**  In each sub-app, there is an `abstract_models.py` file which defines abstract super-classes for every core model.
+There is also an accompanying `models.py` file which provides a vanilla concrete implementation of each model.
+The apps are structured this way so that any model can be subclassed and extended.
+You would do this by creating an app in your project with the same top-level app label as the one you want to modify (eg `myshop.product` to modify `oscar.product`).
+You can then create a models.py file which imports from the corresponding abstract models file but your concrete implementations can add new fields and methods.
+For example, in a clothes shop, you might want your core `product.Item` model to support fields for `Label`.

+* **Little use of the [Entity-Attribute-Value](http://en.wikipedia.org/wiki/Entity-attribute-value_model) pattern**.
+This technique of subclassing and extending models avoids an over-reliance on the using the EAV pattern which is commonly used to store data and meta-data about domain objects.

+* **Classes are loaded generically.**  To enable sub-apps to be overridden, oscar classes are loading generically using a special `import_module` function.
+This looks at the `INSTALLED_APPS` tuple to determine the appropriate app to load a class from.

+* **All core views are class-based.**  This enables any view to be subclassed and extended within your project.

+* **Any template can be overridden by a local version**  This is a simple technique relying on the fact that the template loader can be configured to look in your project first for oscar templates.

 ## Installation